ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is for software developers interested in porting SIMD code across platforms.
+who_is_this_for: This is for advanced topic for software developers interested in porting SIMD code across Arm platforms.

 learning_objectives:
     - Learn how to use SIMD.info’s tools and features, such as navigation, search, and comparison, to simplify the process of finding equivalent SIMD intrinsics between architectures and improving code portability.